 a.
 Identify the family members or other persons, parties, categories of litigation, and financial arrangements that are likely to present potential conflicts-of-interest when you first assume the position to which you have been nominated.
 Explain how you would address any such conflict if it were to arise.

-If confirmed, I would recuse myself from all matters involving my current firm, Miner, Barnhill & Galland, P.C., or its attorneys, for an appropriate period of time.
-I would also recuse myself from all matters involving clients I personally represented.
+I recuse myself from all matters involving my former firm, Miner, Barnhill & Galland, P.C., or its attorneys.
+I also recuse myself from all matters involving clients I personally represented, companies in which I own stock, or entities with which I have been affiliated.
 I am not aware of any other persons, parties, categories of litigation, or financial arrangements that are likely to present potential conflicts of interest.
-Should any actual or potential conflicts of interest arise, I will adhere to the Code of Conduct for United States Judges, the rules and standards set forth in 28 U.S.C. § 455, and any other applicable principles governing recusal.
+Should any actual or potential conflicts of interest arise, I adhere to the Code of Conduct for United States Judges, the rules and standards set forth in 28 U.S.C. § 455, and any other applicable principles governing recusal. b.

-b.
 Explain how you will resolve any potential conflict of interest, including the procedure you will follow in determining these areas of concern.

-If confirmed, I would address any actual or potential conflicts of interest by applying the Code of Conduct for United States Judges, the rules and standards set forth in 28 U.S.C. § 455, and any other relevant ethical canons or rules.
+I would continue to address any actual or potential conflicts of interest by applying the Code of Conduct for United States Judges, the rules and standards set forth in 28 U.S.C. § 455, and any other relevant ethical canons or rules.
 25. Pro Bono Work: An ethical consideration under Canon 2 of the American Bar Association's Code of Professional Responsibility calls for "every lawyer, regardless of professional prominence or professional workload, to find some time to participate in serving the disadvantaged."
 Describe what you have done to fulfill these responsibilities, listing specific instances and the amount of time devoted to each.

-The vast majority of my legal career has been dedicated to representing disadvantaged individuals, most often bringing claims under fee-shifting statutes, and also representing not-for-profit entities that serve disadvantaged communities.
-In addition, I have represented several clients pro bono, including in two prisoners' rights cases alleging inadequate medical care and poor prison conditions.
-Moreover, I have provided pro bono legal assistance to non-profits, including working on the initial bylaws of La Casa Norte, an organization serving youth and families confronting homelessness, and setting up the non-profit Chicago Yoga Project, an organization aimed at promoting non-violence through yoga classes and yoga teacher training.
+The vast majority of my legal career as a lawyer was dedicated to representing disadvantaged individuals, most often bringing claims under fee-shifting statutes, and also representing not-for-profit entities that serve disadvantaged communities.
+In addition, I represented several clients pro bono, including in two prisoners' rights cases alleging inadequate medical care and poor prison conditions.
+Moreover, I provided pro bono legal assistance to non-profits, including working on the initial by-laws of La Casa Norte, an organization serving youth and families confronting homelessness, and setting up the non-profit Chicago Yoga Project, an organization aimed at promoting non-violence through yoga classes and yoga teacher training.
 And early in my career (approximately 2002 to 2004), I served as a volunteer attorney with Chicago Volunteer Legal Services, providing legal advice to disadvantaged clients.
 In addition to this legal work, I have been actively involved in the community in other ways.
-For instance, I am very involved in Saint Nicholas Church, where I have been a member since 2014.
-Between 2014 and 2018, I taught weekly religious education classes to first graders, and on occasion still serve as a substitute teacher.
-Saint Nicholas is a diverse parish with a large Spanish-speaking membership, and I enjoyed working with both English- and Spanish-speaking parents in their children's religious education and in creating inclusive lesson plans.
+For instance, I have been a member of a local parish since 2014.
+Between 2014 and 2018, I taught weekly religious education classes to first graders, and served as a substitute teacher for multiple grades through 2022.
+The parish is diverse with a large Spanish-speaking membership, and I enjoyed working with both English- and Spanish-speaking parents in their children's religious education and in creating inclusive lesson plans.
 26. Selection Process: